yangxuan74/Docs/source/config/section_env_library.rst

 Type: ``String`` | Multiple: ``No`` | Default: ``soft``

-Library compatibility mode allows one to control strictness of Library Dependency Finder.
-See :ref:`ldf_compat_mode` for details and available options..

 By default, this value is set to ``lib_compat_mode = soft`` and means that LDF will check only for framework compatibility.